ibm-cloud-docs/power-iaas/faq.md

 You need to check the `replicationEnabled` attribute of the volume.
 A volume is replicationEnabled when it is true.

-## How can I check whether volume is primary or auxiliary volume?
+## How can I check whether volume is master or auxiliary volume?
 {: #check-for-primary-vol}
 {: faq}